mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/MasterMCU.md

 of the simulation.

 ### Specifications & Constraints
-- Must connect to no less than four local microcontrollers
+- Must connect to no less than one local microcontroller
 - Must provide real-time data transfer of under 100 milliseconds
 - Shall connect to the PC running the simulation
-- Shall have 4 Tx and 4 Rx pins for communication protocols
+- Shall have 1 Tx and 1 Rx pin for communication protocols
 - Shall be powered by the PC

 The definition of real-time is subjective and therefore can not be directly defined.
 In the case of this system, real-time was